 Admission to the graduate program is competitive.
-Preparation in a variety of fields-literature, history, art history, anthropology and sociology as well as American Studies-and experience with interdisciplinary studies provide appropriate background to aid in admittance.
-Admission is for the year specified and can only be deferred with permission of the program officers.
-Students wishing to defer must petition the program before the commencement of the academic year for which they have been admitted, and update their record (with academic records and a report of interim activities) before the deadline for the year readmission is proposed.
+Preparation in a variety of fields - literature, history, art history, anthropology, and sociology, as well as American Studies - and experience with interdisciplinary studies provide appropriate background to aid in admittance.
+Admission is for the year specified.
+Admission may be deferred for one year with permission from the Program officers.
+Students wishing to defer must petition the Program before the commencement of the academic year for which they have been admitted, and confirm their intention to enroll as well as update their record (with any additional academic records and a report of interim activities) by the admissions deadline for the next academic year.
 Financial awards are not deferrable.